Getting Unstuck with Traci Edwards

 Focus on what works for you.
 Many people out there try to convince you that their way is “the magic solution.”
 But there is no uniform fix.
 What works for me might not work for you.
 And what works for me now might not work for me in a few years.
 We each must find our own way.

-You can received more information about Noah’s book, “Mind Over Matter,” on his website.
+You can received more information about Noah’s book, “Mental Health Over Matter,” on his website.

 Reading and Mental Health